grip-on-software/data-gathering/README.md

 - support: JIRA key of a project and an indication of whether they are considered to be a support team.
   - `$SUPPORT_TEAM`: Whether the project is considered to be a support team.
+- network (used by `controller/auth/status.py`): The networks that are allowed to contain agents.
+  - `$CONTROLLER_NETWORK`: A comma-separated list of IP networks (a single IP address, a CIDR/netmask/hostmask range consisting of an IP address with zeroes for the host bits followed by a slash and the masking operation) which are allowed to perform scrape operations for the project.

 ### Credentials